gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 I booked the flight to Munich and told Fabienne about it the next day.
 She asked me what my plan was, and I said I didn't know yet.
 I just knew I need to find a way to see the doctor before I fly to California.
-And I said it's not.
-I was sure he can help me, but I wanted to avoid second thoughts and what-if scenarios.
+I contined by saing I wasn't sure he can help me, but I wanted to avoid second thoughts and what-if scenarios.
 In fact, I was applying the [Regret Minimization Framework](https://sahilbloom.substack.com/p/the-bezos-regret-minimization-framework).

 So what was my plan?
 It had two legs.
 One was to find a way to get an introduction to the doctor.